-Beef Shepherd's Pie aka Cottage Pie is as classic as a comfort food recipe can get.
-And, what's not to love?!
-Hearty beef and vegetables simmer in a delicious gravy, topped with buttery, cheesy Boursin mashed potatoes, and baked until everything comes together.
+Beef Shepherd's Pie aka Cottage Pie is hearty beef and vegetables simmer in a delicious gravy, topped with buttery, cheesy Boursin mashed potatoes, and baked until everything comes together.
+It's comfort food at it's finest!

 Serve it for dinner once and your family will sing your praises from now on.
 I promise.